Skip to main content

 50-squad battle royaleteams: 50, playersPerTeam: 2, minTeams: 10

-For games like Dead by Daylight (1 killer vs 4 survivors) or Evolve (1 monster vs 4 hunters):
+Role-based team structure for games like Dead by Daylight (1 killer vs 4 survivors) or Evolve (1 monster vs 4 hunters):

 {